joalon/rl-checkers-agent/README.md

-# rl-checkers-agent
+# rl-tictactoe-agent

-A reinforcement learning agent for playing checkers
+A reinforcement learning agent for playing tic-tac-toe